jrouillard/TileGen/README.md

     - background: set a background to all result (for isometric tiles requiring height, optional)

-    - frames: set a background to all result (for isometric tiles requiring height, optional)
+    - frames: set the number of frames

 ```
   python ./tileGen.py --entry entry.png --background background.png --frames 1